A warm welcome!

 Our specialties

-Enjoy our homemade cakes and tortes – freshly baked and made with love.
+Enjoy our homemade cakes and tartes – freshly baked and made with love.
 Whether fruity, creamy, or chocolatey – there’s something for every taste.

 Coffee & Tea

-Enjoy premium coffee and a fine selection of teas.
+Enjoy premium coffee and a fine selection of ethically sourced teas.
 Whether it’s an espresso, cappuccino, or a soothing cup of tea – it’s the perfect break with a view of Chemnitz.

 Dishes & Specials

-Discover savory dishes, seasonal highlights, and special house specialties.
-Our food combines flavor and creativity with fresh ingredients – many of them also vegan.
+Discover savory dishes, seasonal highlights, and delightful house specialties.
+Our food combines indulgent flavor and creativity with fresh ingredients – many of them additionally vegan.

 History